williamnourse/SNS-Toolbox/docs/connection_models.rst

-All of the synaptic dynamics are unchanged between a non-spiking or spiking synapse and a non-spiking or spiking pattern connection, the only difference is that these parameters are now vectors/matrices representing the kernel which is tiled to describe the synaptic pattern.
-Note that there is currently no pattern implementation for electrical synapses.
+All of the synaptic dynamics are unchanged between a non-spiking or spiking synapse and a non-spiking or spiking pattern connection, the only difference is that these parameters are now vectors/matrices representing the kernel which is tiled to describe the synaptic pattern. *Note that there is currently no pattern implementation for electrical synapses*.

 These forms of synapse can be implemented using `sns_toolbox.design.connections.NonSpikingPatternConnection <https://sns-toolbox.readthedocs.io/en/latest/autoapi/sns_toolbox/design/connections/index.html#sns_toolbox.design.connections.NonSpikingPatternConnection>`_